chenchenzi/chenzixu/content/resources/4researchskill/bibliography1.md

 [**Zotero Style**](https://github.com/MuiseDestiny/zotero-style) provides personalised modification to the columns in the middle panel.

-In the figure below, you see shades of pink in the `Title` column, which indicates the reading progress of a reference document -- it is the distribution of your reading time of each page for the PDF under an item.
-I also added an extra `Progress` column, which represents the annotation word count of each page of the PDF under an item.
+In the figure below, you see shades of pink in the `Title` column, which indicates the reading progress of a reference document -- it is the distribution of your reading time spent on each page of the PDF attached to an item.
+I also added an extra `Progress` column, which represents the annotation word count of each page of the PDF attached to an item.
 I enabled these setup to keep track of my literature reading.
 It is straightforward to see which ones I haven't read yet.

-There are more style-related options including changing the colors and adding various tags and stars.
+There are more style-related options including changing colors and adding various tags and stars.
+You can also automatically track the Impact Factor and ranking for a publication, which may help you set your priority in literature review.
 Check out the Github page (above link) for more information.
 Don't spend too much time on the look:D

 {{< figure library="true" src="style.png" title="Modified Zotero Columns to show Reading Progress" >}}